-Once a month (or so) we will publish an article with useful and interesting information for your everyday life at school.
-Texts in English and German will alternate.
+Every other month we publish an article with useful and interesting information for your everyday life at school.
+Texts in English and German alternate.

-Qualified professionals will dedicate a double page to a specific topic.
-Amongst others psychologists, teachers, occupational and speech therapists will have the word in your Cup of Concrete.
+Qualified professionals dedicate a double page to a specific topic.
+Amongst others psychologists, teachers, occupational and speech therapists have the word in your Cup of Concrete.

 Click below to view the latest edition: